DeanMauro/UiPathRED/README.md

 NodeRED packaged with UiPath Orchestrator nodes

 ## To Install:
-Run Install.ps1 in Powershell.
+Double-click or run Install.cmd

 ## To Run Node-RED:
-Double-click or run Run.lnk.
+Double-click or run Run.lnk

 ### Notes:
 The following will be installed in addition to Node-RED: